coolbnjmn/TutorialToastView/README.md

 Resource set in podspec correctly, should find close button

 ### V0.1.17
-Stil trying to set the podspec resource bundle to work for the images of the close button
+Still trying to set the podspec resource bundle to work for the images of the close button

+### V0.1.18,V0.1.19
+Changing resource handling to expose resources to outside projects

 If this is not enough customization, let me know!

 ## License
 Copyright (c) 2015 Benjamin Hendricks